unity8-team/miral/tasks_for_the_interested_reader.md

    grey rectangles for titlebars.
 The "tiling" window does not offer them at all.
 They should contain the window title and sizing controls.

+ - Titlebars.
+The approach to titlebars uses Mir ABIs, an alternative approach wrapped by MirAL is needed.

+   Titlebars.
+GTK+ apps provide their own titlebars, bettter integration is needed.

  - Keyboard layouts.
 It should be possible to configure and use non-US keyboard layouts.